-I would like to quote of of my favorite movie reviewers Marc Savlov who in his review of The Boys Who Cried Bitch excellently described the talents of Harley Cross :
+I want to quote one of my favorite movie reviewers Marc Savlov who in his review of The Boys Who Cried Bitch excellently described the talents of Harley Cross :

 “Harley Cross, as Dan, has managed to tap into a gold mine of talent.
-He’s all ticks, stutters, gleaming eyes and mood swings, thoroughly convincing as a juvenile psychotic, while at the same time imbuing his character with a terrible inner sadness and confusion.
+He’s all ticks, stutters, gleaming eyes, and mood swings, thoroughly convincing as a juvenile psychotic, while at the same time imbuing his character with terrible inner sadness and confusion.

-Of course Harley Cross is not the only excellent actor in the movie – as the whole cast and over acting are first class.
-I would just mention Jesse Bradford (who himself delivered a great performance in this film and in King of the Hill :
+Of course, Harley Cross is not the only excellent actor in the movie.
+Special mention deserves the performance of Jesse Bradford (who himself had an exceptional performance in this film and King of the Hill ).

-Dan is being send to the hospital (or rather a psychiatric institution) – in which the doctors are supposed to help him control his reactions.
-The doctors also think that he suffers froom behavioral psychopathy, paranoia, obsession, stereotyped movements, attacks compulsive and uncontrollable behavior.
-Unfortunately they fail to help them – much like his mother – who I felt could have helped him if she cared a bit more.
-In fact after watching the film I had dispute with my own mother – who felts that I being too hard on the mother of Dan – yet I think that she has a lot to do with the way the boy behaves .
+Dan is being sent to the hospital (or rather a psychiatric institution) – in which the doctors are supposed to help him control his reactions.
+The doctors also think he suffers from behavioral psychopathy, paranoia, obsession, stereotyped movements, and compulsive and uncontrollable behavior attacks.
+Unfortunately, they fail to help him – much like his mother – who I felt could have helped him if was more caring.

 The film soundtrack impreses straight away – composed by Wendy Blackstone, it is powerful and enhances the drama of a narrative thus retaining one`s attention at all times, while at the same time causing a sensation of uneasiness.